SBFrancies/PaymentGateway/README.md

 3) Upgrade the projects to .Net 6

 4) Use something better than Azure Table Storage to be able to persist structured logs, maybe Seq or GreyLog

+5) Use Terraform or Pulumi or some other infrastructure as code to to build and tear down the infrastructure